guysopher/waterlock-local-sms-auth/README.md

 npm install waterlock-phone-sms-auth
 ```

-set the following option in your `waterlock.js` config file
+Add the following option in your `waterlock.js` config file

 ```js
 authMethod: [